open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ### Get learning rate/momentum

-The OptimWrapper provides the `get_lr` and `get_momentum` for gettiing the learning rate of a parameter group of the optimizer.
+The OptimWrapper provides the `get_lr` and `get_momentum` for the convenience of getting the learning rate and momentum of the first parameter group in the optimizer.

 ```python
 import torch.nn as nn